 We understand your jewellery is important to you.
 It’s worth checking what’s covered with our home insurance.
 You can only get Home Insurance Select directly with us.
 Get a quote online or over the phone.
-You’ll save 10% if you buy online.
+10% cheaper when you get your quote and buy online.

 How Halifax contents insurance can help.